Faculty and Staff

 (RHRC)-Rehabilitation, Human Resources, and Communication Disorders

-Jenna Cambria’s research interests focus on the facilitators and barriers of motivation for STEM.
-Her doctoral research was focused on students’ motivation for informational text reading.
+Jenna Cambria’s research interests focus on the facilitators and barriers of motivation for STEM, especially for underrepresented groups.
+Her doctoral research was focused on students’ motivation for informational text reading and influential teaching practices.
 During her postdoctoral scholarship, Jenna studied motivation for STEM and focused more deeply on issues of gender and the processes that impact males’ and females’ career interests.
 Jenna has presented her work at national and international conferences published in major national and international journals.

-Motivation and engagement for STEM for adolescents and measure development with multicultural validity
+STEM motivation and engagement measure development with multicultural validity.

 I teach the educational psychology courses associated with the graduate certificate (http://esrm.uark.edu/certificates/educational-psychology.php)